TatuLund/ProtoTools/README.md

 Vaadin 21 components for creating quick prototype applications or otherwise rapid small application development.
 This is sort of mini framework on top of Vaadin.
-The components are oppinnionated.
+The components are opinionated.
 The API of the components is kept purposefully minimal.

 ## Components